tfiers/sharp/README.md

 Docstrings are provided for most modules, classes, and methods.

-Care is taken to organize the code and name objects in a logical way.
+Care is taken to organize the code, and to name objects in a logical way.

 Also see the _Usage_ section below.